 - The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of mitral valve insufficiency based on several factors.

-- The mitral valve insufficiency epidemiology forecast report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India)
+- The Mitral Valve Insufficiency Epidemiology Forecast Report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India).

-- The report helps to identify the patient population, the unmet needs of mitral valve insufficiency are highlighted along with an assessment of the disease's risk and burden.
+- The report helps to identify the patient population, and the unmet needs of mitral valve insufficiency are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents